skyyxujinsong/php_infinite_cate/README.md

 # PHP infinite cate
-This is a powerful infinte cate code, but is very pure, very simple, about 50 lines codes,
+This is a powerful infinite cate code, but is very pure, very simple, about 50 lines codes,
 No dependent, no class, no Design Patterns, no namespace,  but just recursion.
 ***
 can use for cms shop-system, so so